Photos of the Equipment | Notest About the Equipment | Bought for...

-On this page, I show photos of my previous telescope equipment, a Meade ETX-90EC telescope and futher equipment that I bought in Germany.
+On this page, I show photos of my previous telescope equipment, a Meade ETX-90EC telescope, purchased in 1999 at the Pittsburgh airport, and further equipment that I bought in Germany.
 Furthermore, I make some notes about the pieces of the equipment.

 Photos of the Equipment